neurodroid/stimfit/doc/sphinx/manual/preface.rst

         :align: center
         :alt: The actual platform-independent Stimfit

-        The current platform-independent Stimfit.
+        Stimfit running on GNU/Linux

     .. figure:: images/stimfit_dos.png
         :align: center
         :alt: The original Stimfit for DOS

-        **Fig. 1:** Above the current platform-independent Stimfit.
-Bellow, the original Stimfit for MS-DOS.
+        The original Stimfit for MS-DOS.

 When I converted the original Pascal program to C/C++, I rewrote the code almost entirely from scratch.
 Only the algorithms to calculate